 Start time

-Aboard of a typical Sorrento boat, with this full day tour to Capri from Naples you will discover the island from the sea: exploring its hidden caves, swimming and snorkelling in the crystalline sea, admiring majestic reefs, arches in the rock and all the most famous attractions along the coast.
-With a stop of 4 hours you will also explore the island by land at your own leisure.
+On board of a typical Sorrento boat, with this full day tour to Capri from Naples you will discover the island from the sea: explore its hidden caves, swim and snorkel in the crystalline sea, admire majestic reefs and arches in the rock and all the most famous attractions along the coast.
+You’ll have the opportunity to explore the island at your own pace during a 4-hour stop on land.

-Arrival to Capri and tour of the island by boat with stops to visit the Marvellous Grotto, the White Grotto, the Green Grotto; along the way you will admire the Natural Arch, the Villa Curzio Malaparte, the Faraglioni rocks and the Lighthouse of Punta Carena.
+Once in Capri, your full circumnavigation of the island begins.
+Be amazed by the Marvelous Grotto, the White Grotto, and the Green Grotto.
+Along the way, you’ll admire the Natural Arch, the dramatic Villa Curzio Malaparte, the iconic Faraglioni rocks, and the lighthouse of Punta Carena.

-The price includes: Transfer to/from Naples – Professional skipper English speaking – Dry snacks – Alcoholic and non-alcoholic beverages.
+The price includes: Transfer to/from Naples – Professional skipper English speaking – Snacks – Light lunch (Caprese sandwich with mozzarella and tomato) – Alcoholic and non-alcoholic beverages.

 Do not forget: Swimsuit – Beach towel – Sunscreen – Sun hat – Camera.